Nonseparable Sample Selection Models with Censored Selection Rules

 \subsection{Asymptotic theory}

-We derive large sample theory for some of the local and global effects.
-We focus on average effects for the sake of brevity.
-The theory for distribution and quantile effects can be derived using similar arguments, see, for example, Chernozhukov et al. (2015) and Chernozhukov et al. (2017).
-Through the analysis we treat the dimensions of the flexible specifications used in all the steps as fixed, so that the model parameters are estimable at a $\sqrt{n} $ rate.
-The model is still semiparametric because some of the parameters are function-valued such as the parameters of the control variable.\footnote{ Chernozhukov at al. (2017) discuss the trade-offs between imposing parametric restrictions in the model and the support conditions required for nonparametric identification of the effects of interest.}
+We derive large sample theory for the local and global effects.
+We focus on the average effects for the sake of brevity.
+The theory for distribution and quantile effects can be derived using similar arguments; see, for example, Chernozhukov et al. (2015) and Chernozhukov et al. (2020).\footnote{ Chernozhukov et al. (2015) and Chernozhukov et al. (2020) considered models with endogeneity and censoring, and models with endogeneity, respectively.
+They derived theory for two-step estimators of these models where the first step is estimated by distribution regression and the second step by quantile or distribution regression.
+We derive theory for two-step estimators of sample selection models where the first step is estimated by distribution regression and the second step by least squares.} Throughout the analysis, we assume that the flexible specifications used in all the steps are correct and treat their dimensions as fixed, so that all model parameters are estimable at a $\sqrt{n} $-rate and the estimation of the global effects does not require any support assumptions.

-In what follows, we shall use the following notation.
-We let the random vector $A=(Y\ast 1(C>0),C,Z,V)$ live on some probability space $(\Omega _{0}, \mathcal{F}_{0},P)$.
+In what follows we use the following notation.
+We let the random vector $ A=(Y\times 1(C>0),C,Z,V)$ live on some probability space $(\Omega _{0}, \mathcal{F}_{0},P)$.
 Thus, the probability measure $P$ determines the law of $A$ or any of its elements.
-We also let $A_{1},...,A_{n}$, i.i.d. copies of $ A$, live on the complete probability space $(\Omega ,\mathcal{F},\Pr )$, which contains the infinite product of $(\Omega _{0},\mathcal{F}_{0},P)$.
-Moreover, this probability space can be suitably enriched to carry also the random weights that appear in the weighted bootstrap.
+We also let $A_{1},...,A_{n}$ be i.i.d. copies of $A$ and live on the complete probability space $(\Omega ,\mathcal{F},\Pr ) $, which contains the infinite product of $(\Omega _{0},\mathcal{F}_{0},P)$ .
+Moreover, this probability space can be suitably enriched to also carry the random weights that appear in the weighted bootstrap.
 The distinction between the two laws $P$ and $\Pr $ is helpful to simplify the notation in the proofs and in the analysis.
-Calligraphic letters such as $\mathcal{Y}$ and $\mathcal{X}$ denote the supports of $Y\ast 1(C>0)$ and $X$; and $ \mathcal{YX}$ denotes the joint support of $(Y,X)$.
+Calligraphic letters such as $\mathcal{Y}$ and $\mathcal{X}$ denote the supports of $Y\times 1(C>0)$ and $X$; and $ \mathcal{YX}$ denotes the joint support of $(Y,X)$.
 Unless explicitly mentioned, all functions appearing in the statements are assumed to be measurable.

-We now state formally the assumptions.
+We now formally state the assumptions.
 The first assumption is about sampling and the bootstrap weights.